clach04/terminal_style_toolkit/putty/README.md

 Passing in additional parameters, template and output filename will allow alternative output.
 For example.

+    py -3 any2theme.py myfile.json -t colortable_html.mustache -o out.html
     py -3 json2putty_reg.py myfile.json colortable_html.mustache out.html

 Will generate a html preview of the color theme.

-THis can be used to preview what existing Putty sessions look like OR preview converted Gogh themes (see parent directory tool goghjson2puttyjson.py).
+This can be used to preview what existing Putty sessions look like OR preview converted Gogh themes (see parent directory tool goghjson2puttyjson.py).